-Thus, religion and faith are integral to Shia women's understanding of Kashmir and it's concomitant issues.
+As noted from Masooma's anecdote, religion and faith are integral to Shia women's understanding of Kashmir and its concomitant issues.
 It provides them with a sense of legitimacy and a vocabulary for loss and martyrdom.
-While some meanings in ritual practices may adhere to rigid patriarchal norms, actions, it presents hope to women in the face of oppression and scope of self-expression.
+While some meanings in ritual practices may adhere to rigid patriarchal norms, it presents hope to women in the face of oppression and presents a scope of self-expression.
 These practices enable relief not just through divine intervention but also in the company of other women.
-Despite its inconsistencies and limitations, these practices enable a subversive political formulation for the women.
+Despite its inconsistencies and limitations, these practices enable a subversive political formulation for women.